-The results of properly done in-text citations and a references page are (1) that a reader ALWAYS knows without question or ambiguity which ideas and language were developed by you, and which come from other sources and (2) that a reader can easily locate that original source if they want to follow up on your ideas.
-It takes careful notetaking, writing, and revision to accomplish this.
+The results of properly done in-text citations and a references page are (1) that a reader ALWAYS knows without question or ambiguity which ideas, processes, results, and language were developed by you, and which come from other sources and (2) that a reader can easily locate that original source if they want to know more about your sources.
+It takes careful notetaking, writing, and revision to accurately complete the citation process.
 Keep in mind that plagiarism isn't just about taking sentences from other writers; even if you change all the words by paraphrase, if the idea or finding comes from someone else, you are required to make that clear to your reader.

 How do I know when to cite and when not to cite?